Final ‘Cyberpunk 2077’ Night City Wire episode reveals new gameplay

 Kicking off with a five minute gameplay trailer, fans were treated to new sights and sounds for Cyberpunk 2077, as well as more context for the adventure they will embark on.
 From driving, to shooting, to more nuanced conversations, the trailer covered all bases for what the game is about.

-Keane Reeves’ character, Johnny Silverhand, also got a trailer dedicated to them.
+Keanu Reeves’ character, Johnny Silverhand, also got a trailer dedicated to them.
 Reeves will accompany players on their quest through Night City and the trailer gave a new glimpse into his erratic behaviour and personality.

 Check both of the new trailers out below: